A Tale of Shipwreck and Lost Treasure

 “By no means, on the contrary, it is quite fair speculation these times, and ought to produce ten per cent – being sunk money.”

-The sardonic remark was not far wide the mark, and maybe a lot more profitable than imagined.
+The sardonic remark was not far wide of the mark, and maybe a lot more profitable than imagined.

 It is obvious that there was some suspicion that the gold had been recovered from the wreck.
 A similar but real case occurred after the Earl of Sandwich left Dublin in 1765 when some of her crew mutinied.
 Killing passengers and crew, they then made off with a treasure of silver.
 The ship was stranded and the pirates landed at Dollar Bay, in the Waterford estuary.
 They returned to Dublin loaded down with silver but were eventually apprehended and hung.